<-References Go to ToC Reference Model ->

 The CAV interacts with humans through Entity Dialogue Processing (EDP).
 When a human requests to be taken to a Destination, the EDP interprets and communicates the request to the Autonomous Motion Subsystem (AMS).
 A dialogue may then ensue where the AMS may offer different choices to satisfy potentially different human needs (e.g., a long but comfortable Route or short but less predictable).

-Then, while the CAV moves to the Destination, the HCI may have a conversation with the humans, show the Full Environment Descriptors developed by the AMS to the passengers, and may communicate information about the CAV from the Ego AMS or more generally from the HCIs of remote CAVs.
+Then, while the CAV moves to the Destination, the HCI may converse with the humans, show the Full Environment Descriptors developed by the AMS to the passengers, and communicate information about the CAV from the Ego AMS or more generally from the HCIs of remote CAVs.

-The HCI responds using the two main outputs of the EDP: Text and Personal Status.
-These are used by the Personal Status Display (PSD) to produce the Portable Avatar of the HCI conveying Speech, Face, and Gesture synthesised to render the HCI Text and Personal Status.
-Audio-Visual Scene Rendering (AVR) renders Audio, Speech, and Visual information using the HCI Portable Avatar.
-Alternatively, it can display the AMS’s Full Environment Descriptors from the Point of View selected by the human.
+The HCI responds using the two main EDP outputs: Text and Personal Status.
+These are used by the Response and Scene Rendering (RSR) to produce the Portable Avatar representing the HCI conveying Speech, Face, and Gesture synthesised to render Audio, Speech, and Visual information using the HCI Portable Avatar.
+Alternatively, RSR can also be used to display the Full Environment Descriptors produced by the AMS from the Point of View selected by the human.

 The HCI interacts with passengers in several ways:

-2. The processing is carried out privately inside the CAV.
+- The processing is carried out inside the CAV.

 3 Environment Sensing Subsystem